 - You mistakenly believed your conduct was legal,

 - You have no prior – or only an insignificant – criminal record,

 - You voluntarily acknowledged wrongdoing before arrest or at an early stage of the criminal process,

 - You made restitution to the alleged victim, and/or

 - Your prior performance on probation or parole was satisfactory.

 Accused of a sex crime?
 Call us for help…

-If you or someone you know has been charged with a California sex crime, we invite you to contact for a free consultation in person or by phone.
+If you, a family member, or a loved one is facing a California sex criminal offense charge, we invite you to contact our law offices for a free consultation in person or by phone.

-To schedule your free consultation call us.
+To schedule your free initial consultation, call our legal team.
 Or complete the form on this page and one of our caring lawyers will call you at a convenient time.
+Disclaimer: